dan-leo/masters/thesis/v8/4_results.md

 ### Latency and Delay

-This section presents measured and reported latencies versus signal strength to see the effect of different attenuation zones and telemetry test types for multiple UE and MNOs.
+This section presents measured and UE reported latency distributions using the telemetry test set and different attenuation zones to compare multiple LTE vendors, UE devices, and MNOs.
 Fig. \ref{fig:latency_boxplot} shows us latency values for the entire dataset, and Fig. \ref{fig:latencyECL_boxplot} shows an example in ECL class 1 network conditions.

 \begin{figure}[ht]
-  \subfloat[The figure shows latency measurements from Appendix \ref{appendix_measured_latency} with the 25th percentile above 1 second.
-ZTE, Ericsson and Huawei have a central tendency at 2 seconds, with 95\% of values under 10 seconds.
-Nokia has a median at 8 seconds and 95th percentile at 60 seconds.
-Both Ublox and Quectel modems share similar distributions.]{
+  \subfloat[The figure shows measured latency distribution with the dataset shown in Appendix \ref{appendix_measured_latency} ]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/latency.pdf}
-	\end{minipage}}
+	\end{minipage}\label{fig:lat1}}
  \hfill
-  \subfloat[The figure shows UE reported latency from Appendix \ref{appendix_tx_latency} and \ref{appendix_rx_latency} with the 25th percentile above 200 ms. ZTE, Ericsson and Huawei have a central tendency between 600 and 700 ms, with 95\% or more values under 7 seconds.
-Nokia has a median at 2 seconds and 95th percentile over 100 seconds.
-The latency distribution of Quectel modems are slightly better than Ublox, but outliers extend further.]{
+  \subfloat[The figure shows UE reported latency distribution from transmitted and received time with the dataset shown in Appendix \ref{appendix_tx_latency} and \ref{appendix_rx_latency} ]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/latencyEst.pdf}
-	\end{minipage}}
+	\end{minipage}\label{fig:lat2}}
-\caption{Measured and UE reported latency using telemetry tests from Appendix \ref{appendix_plots} with outliers extending up to 300 seconds.
+\captionof{figure}[UE reported and measured latency dataset distribution]{Measured and UE reported latency using telemetry tests from Appendix \ref{appendix_plots} with outliers extending up to 300 seconds.
 LTE vendors exhibit satisfactory latencies under 10 seconds in 95\% of cases, except for Nokia achieving the target in only 50\% of measurements.
 Nokia's poor performance results in MTN leading Vodacom in datagram latency in both cases.
-Looking at the 25th percentile as a baseline, it appears that UE reported latencies are smaller than measured values by a factor up to 5.}
+Looking at the 25th percentile as a baseline, it appears that UE reported latencies are smaller than measured values by a factor up to 5.
+Figure \ref{fig:lat1} shows latencies with the 25th percentile above 1 second.
+ZTE, Ericsson and Huawei have a central tendency at 2 seconds, with 95\% of values under 10 seconds.
+Nokia has a median at 8 seconds and 95th percentile at 60 seconds.
+Both Ublox and Quectel modems share similar distributions.
+Figure \ref{fig:lat2} shows latencies with the 25th percentile above 200 ms. ZTE, Ericsson and Huawei have a central tendency between 600 and 700 ms, with 95\% or more values under 7 seconds.
+Nokia has a median at 2 seconds and 95th percentile over 100 seconds.
+The latency distribution of Quectel modems are slightly better than Ublox, but outliers extend further.}
 \label{fig:latency_boxplot}
 \end{figure}

+\newpage

 There is a large discrepancy in the datagram latency between MTN and Vodacom in both Figure \ref{fig:latency_boxplot} and \ref{fig:latencyECL_boxplot} due to Nokia's poor performance.
 Although LTE vendors show satisfactory latency performance under 10 seconds, Nokia needs to be reconfigured for Vodacom.
 Ublox modem reports and measurements show similar characteristics to Quectel modem measurements, but the Quectel modem reports characteristics worse than expected in ECL class 1 measurements.
 Latency impacts energy consumption and the ability of the UE to update cloud-based applications timeously.

 \begin{figure}[ht]
-  \subfloat[The figure shows latency measurements from Appendix \ref{appendix_latency_MT}.
-Ericsson and Huawei show similar distributions with a median at 3 seconds.
-ZTE too shows a similar distribution, yet with a median extending to just above 1 second.
-On the other hand, Nokia has a median latency of 20 seconds and the entire distribution is above 10 seconds.
-With a median around 6 seconds, Quectel is performing slightly better than Ublox modems.]{
+  \subfloat[The figure shows measured latency distribution with mean dataset as shown in Appendix \ref{appendix_latency_MT}.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/latencyECL1.pdf}
-	\end{minipage}}
+	\end{minipage}\label{fig:lat3}}
  \hfill
-  \subfloat[The figure shows mean UE reported latency from Appendix \ref{appendix_tx_latency_RT} and \ref{appendix_rx_latency_RT}.
-ZTE, Ericsson and Huawei share similar mean latency distributions between 1 and 3 seconds, yet Nokia reports just under 100 seconds.
-Ublox is performing much better with a mean latency distribution at 5 seconds than Quectel at 40 seconds.]{
+  \subfloat[The figure shows UE reported latency distribution with mean dataset as shown in Appendix \ref{appendix_tx_latency_RT} and \ref{appendix_rx_latency_RT}. ]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/latencyEstECL1.pdf}
-	\end{minipage}}
+	\end{minipage}\label{fig:lat4}}
-\caption{Latency in sending 16-512 byte packet payloads in ECL class 1 network conditions with a mean distribution baseline around 1 second and ranging up to 100 seconds.
-MTN shows a better mean latency distribution than Vodacom due to Nokia.}
+\captionof{figure}[UE reported and measured latency dataset distribution in ECL class 1]{Latency in sending 16-512 byte packet payloads in ECL class 1 network conditions with a mean distribution baseline around 1 second and ranging up to 100 seconds.
+MTN shows a better mean latency distribution than Vodacom due to Nokia.
+In Figure \ref{fig:lat3}, Ericsson and Huawei show similar distributions with a median at 3 seconds.
+ZTE too shows a similar distribution, yet with a median extending to just above 1 second.
+On the other hand, Nokia has a median latency of 20 seconds and the entire distribution is above 10 seconds.
+With a median around 6 seconds, Quectel is performing slightly better than Ublox modems.
+In Figure \ref{fig:lat4}, ZTE, Ericsson and Huawei share similar mean latency distributions between 1 and 3 seconds, yet Nokia reports just under 100 seconds.
+Ublox is performing much better with a mean latency distribution at 5 seconds than Quectel at 40 seconds.}
 \label{fig:latencyECL_boxplot}
 \end{figure}

+\newpage

 ### Power Efficiency

+This section presents measured and estimated (using Eq. \ref{eq:avgpwr}) average power distributions using the telemetry test set and different attenuation zones to compare multiple LTE vendors, UE devices, and MNOs.
+Fig. \ref{fig:res_avg} shows us average power values for the entire dataset, and Fig. \ref{fig:res_avgECL} shows an example in ECL class 1 conditions.

 \begin{figure}[ht]
-  \subfloat[The figure shows measured average power from Appendix \ref{appendix_energy_MP}.
-Ericsson and Huawei have central tendencies under 100 $\mu{W}{h}$, unlike ZTE and Nokia with 250 and 4000 $\mu{W}{h}$ respectively.
-Ublox and Quectel modems share similar average power measurement distributions, with Quectel slightly better.]{
+  \subfloat[The figure shows measured average power distribution with dataset as shown in Appendix \ref{appendix_energy_MP}.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/avgpower.pdf}
-	\end{minipage}}
+	\end{minipage}\label{fig:pow1}}
  \hfill
-  \subfloat[The figure shows UE reported average power estimation from Appendix \ref{appendix_tx_latency} and \ref{appendix_rx_latency}.
-ZTE, Ericsson and Huawei show similar central tendencies under 100 $\mu{W}{h}$, yet Nokia is at 400 $\mu{W}{h}$ average power.
-Ublox and Quectel show similar reported average power distributions, with Quectel slightly better.]{
+  \subfloat[The figure shows UE reported average power estimation distribution using transmit and receive time dataset as shown in Appendix \ref{appendix_tx_latency} and \ref{appendix_rx_latency}.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/avgpowerEst.pdf}
-	\end{minipage}}
+	\end{minipage}\label{fig:pow2}}
-\caption{Average power of telemetry test datagrams with a 25th percentile baseline around 30 $\mu{W}{h}$.
+\captionof{figure}[Measured and estimated average power dataset distribution]{Average power of telemetry test datagrams with a 25th percentile baseline around 30 $\mu{W}{h}$.
 LTE vendors show varying results between 30 $\mu{W}{h}$ and 10,000 $\mu{W}{h}$, yet Nokia shows average power consumption worse than ZTE, Ericsson and Huawei by a factor of 20 or more.
-Quectel shows slightly better values than Ublox modems, and MTN remains the leader for datagram power efficiency for various telemetry tests due to Nokia's poor performance..}
+Quectel shows slightly better values than Ublox modems, and MTN remains the leader for datagram power efficiency for various telemetry tests due to Nokia's poor performance.
+In Figure \ref{fig:pow1}, Ericsson and Huawei have central tendencies under 100 $\mu{W}{h}$, unlike ZTE and Nokia with 250 and 4000 $\mu{W}{h}$ respectively.
+Ublox and Quectel modems share similar average power measurement distributions, with Quectel slightly better.
+In Figure \ref{fig:pow2}, ZTE, Ericsson and Huawei show similar central tendencies under 100 $\mu{W}{h}$, yet Nokia is at 400 $\mu{W}{h}$ average power.
+Ublox and Quectel show similar reported average power distributions, with Quectel slightly better.}
 \label{fig:res_avg}
 \end{figure}

-There is a large discrepancy in the energy consumption between MTN and Vodacom in Figure \ref{fig:res_avg} and \ref{fig:res_avgECL}.
-Average power measurements and reports from UE modems show that Nokia is consuming more energy than ZTE, Ericsson and Nokia by a factor of 20 or more.
-Ublox and Quectel show similar average power distributions when considering the entire dataset, yet vary in the mean average power distributions for ECL class 1.
-Power consumption impacts battery longevity as in \S\ref{res_battery}.

 \begin{figure}[ht]
-  \subfloat[Average power measurements from Appendix \ref{appendix_measured}]{
+  \subfloat[The figure shows measured average power distribution in ECL class 1 with mean dataset as shown in Appendix \ref{appendix_measured}]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/avgpowerECL1.pdf}
-	\end{minipage}}
+	\end{minipage}\label{fig:pow3}}
  \hfill
-  \subfloat[UE reported average power estimation from Appendix \ref{appendix_ue_reported}]{
+  \subfloat[The figure shows estimated average power distribution in ECL class 1 with mean dataset as shown in Appendix \ref{appendix_ue_reported}]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/avgpowerEstECL1.pdf}
-	\end{minipage}}
+	\end{minipage}\label{fig:pow4}}
-\caption{Average power in sending 16-512 byte packet payloads in ECL class 1 network conditions}
+\captionof{figure}[Measured and estimated average power dataset distribution in ECL class 1]{Average power in sending 16-512 byte packet payloads in ECL class 1 network conditions.
+Nokia is the exception with regard to other LTE vendors by consuming energy by factor up to 20 times more.}
 \label{fig:res_avgECL}
 \end{figure}

+There is a large discrepancy in the energy consumption between MTN and Vodacom in Figure \ref{fig:res_avg} and \ref{fig:res_avgECL}.
+Average power measurements and reports from UE modems show that Nokia is consuming more energy than ZTE, Ericsson and Nokia by a factor of 20 or more.
+Ublox and Quectel show similar average power distributions when considering the entire dataset, yet vary in the mean average power distributions for ECL class 1.
+Power consumption impacts battery longevity as in \S\ref{res_battery}.

 \newpage

 ## Secondary Metrics

-This section looks at secondary metrics as mentioned in \S\ref{proj_descr}.
+This section looks at secondary metrics as mentioned in \S\ref{proj_descr}, namely signal strength (such as MCL, transmit power, RSRP, SINR and ECL classes), throughput and data overhead.

 ### Signal Strength Metrics